Working with clients who may lack mental capacity

 If dealing with a will instruction, it is also helpful to have previous testamentary dispositions to hand, so that you can consider the current instructions in light of any previous instructions.

 You should prepare and keep detailed notes when you see your client.
 It’s also helpful to record the questions you ask them and their response, using their own words if possible.

 At any subsequent interview you should discuss some of the same matters and see if what the client says is consistent.
 You should also seek detailed instructions again.
-If they are materially different there’s a good chance that the client lacks capacity in respect of that particular transaction.
+If they are materially different there is reasonable doubt that the client lacks capacity in respect of that particular transaction.